In Los Angeles, Little Tokyo is the cultural center for Japanese Americans in Southern California.

 We have selected the top Little Tokyo tips to help you enjoy your time to the fullest.

-You can start your personal walking tour along 1st Street.
+You can start your personal Little Tokyo walking tour along 1st Street.
 This is where the first Japanese restaurant was established in the late 1800s.

-It carries a great significance in Little Tokyo as it stands as the foundation stone of the city.
+It carries a great historic significance for Little Tokyo as it stands as the foundation stone of the city.

-It has JANM Museum, Go For Broke Monument, Go For Boke Museum & MOCA (Art Museum).
+On First Street it has the JANM Museum, Go For Broke Monument, Go For Boke Museum & MOCA (Art Museum).

 Visit the JANM (Japanese American National Museum) to learn the history of the Japanese people in America.

 All things Japanese American are found in this museum.
 Every Thursday is a free day.

 Check out their Litle Tokyo walking tour.